unjs/unpdf/README.md

 ## Features

-- 🏗️ Conditional exports for Browser, Node and worker environments
+- 🏗️ Conditional exports for Node.js, worker and browser environments
 - 💬 Extract text and images from PDFs
 - 🧱 Opt-in to legacy PDF.js build